 The most intensive option is the deep facial peel.
-Like its name suggests, these peels penetrate into the reticular dermis.
+As its name suggests, these peels penetrate the reticular dermis.
 Because of the intrusive nature of these peels, the recovery period lasts much longer.
 You can expect redness, peeling, and even blisters for more time than the previous two levels of peels.
-With the advancement of ingredients in superficial chemical peels, coupled with the little to no down time of them, the popularity of these deep peels are diminishing.
-There are far more less intrusive modalities to choose from these days.
+With the advancement of ingredients in superficial chemical peels, coupled with the little to no downtime of them, the popularity of these deep peels is diminishing.
+There are far less intrusive modalities to choose from these days.

 Facial peels can be used for a variety of skin issues from correcting uneven skin tone, fading dark spots, rejuvenating the skin cells so more collagen is produced, therefore helping to reduce the appearance of wrinkles, repairing sun damage, as well as reducing acne scarring and helping to reduce the appearance of pore size.